» token create

 (bool: false)- Create the token with no parent.
 This prevents the token from being revoked when the token which created it expires.
 Setting this value requires sudo permissions.

 (duration: "")- If specified, every renewal will use the given period.
-Periodic tokens do not expire (unless
+Periodic tokens do not expire as long as they are actively being renewed (unless

 -explicit-max-ttlis also provided).
 Setting this value requires sudo permissions.
 This is specified as a numeric string with suffix like "30s" or "5m".

 (string: "")- Name of a policy to associate with this token.
 This can be specified multiple times to attach multiple policies.